How many times have you seen a meme with the message that motherhood ages you? For me, one too many…

 5: Stay away from silicones

 Silicones drag your hair down.
 They are heavy and coat your hair with a barrier that water and nutrients cannot penetrate.
 Initially, it may appear to make your hair shinier but in reality, it’s like dipping your strands in plastic.
 Once the silicone is on your hair, water cannot get in.
-After long-term use, you will notice your hair become drier and drier.
+After long-term use, you will notice that your hair becomes drier and drier.

 P.S.
 The same applies to silicone found in skin and body products.

 6: Nix the sulfates, too.

 Sulfates are just as bad.
-Sulfates are cleansing chemicals.
+Sulfates are cleaning chemicals.
 You can find sulfates in things like laundry detergent and kitchen grease removers.
 Does that seem like something you’d want in your hair?
 Companies use sulfates because they are cheap and make bubbles.
 Totally not good to use on your skin or hair.

 7: Apply moisturizers correctly.

 Since hydration is so important to skin and hair, read this tip carefully.
 Never apply any moisturizer, without first, the moisture.
 This means, when I apply my rosehip oil to my face, I make sure it’s still damp with water.
-Same is with my hair.
+The same is with my hair.
 I do not apply any nutrient oils when my hair is dry.
 The goal is to lock in the moisture, so add them directly after your bath or shower.

 8: DIY or customize as much as possible